 2. Sticking to a script

-Nothing turns a potential client off faster than a salesperson who simply sticks to a script.
+Nothing turns a potential client off faster than a salesperson who cold calls and simply sticks to a script.

 “I can’t stress enough that selling requires deliberate, mindful action.
 You’ve got to go off script, you’ve got to be engaged with the customer’s concerns and understand how you can serve them.
 Sales is hard mental work.
 You have to bring your A-game absolutely every time you reach out and touch a prospect.” – Andy Paul

-Too often, salespeople have a set list of questions to ask, and they spend so much time thinking about crossing off each question that the customer feels their concerns are being ignored.
+Too often, sales professionals have a set list of questions to ask, and they spend so much time thinking about crossing off each question on their sales pitch template that the customer feels their concerns are being ignored.
+This rarely leads to successful sales and could make you look like a bad salesperson that prioritizes profits over relationships.

 3. Treating all your prospects the same

-Believe it or not, sales is a creative profession, one that requires salespeople constantly to be thinking about the best approach for a particular prospect rather than trotting out cookie-cutter tactics.
+Believe it or not, sales is a creative profession, one that requires a good salesperson to be constantly thinking about the best approach for a particular prospect rather than trotting out cookie-cutter B2B sales tactics.

-Salespeople need to be aware that the way prospects gather information, communicate and prefer to be sold to can vary wildly.
+Salespeople need to be aware that the ways prospects gather information, evaluate pricing, navigate sales tactics and wish to be sold to can vary wildly.
+Therefore, they have to try different sales techniques for different prospects.

 “Many salespeople want to find a process, something they can repeat that works.
 It just doesn’t work that way.
 It doesn’t mean that you need to do everything 180 degrees from each other, but you have to be aware that they are different,” - Andy Paul